wolfSSL/wolfssl/wrapper/Ada/README.md

 systems.
 It can install a complete Ada toolchain if needed, see `alr install` for more information.

+**Note:** If you encounter a missing dependency error, it may be caused by the installed dependency being too old.
+In this case, either install a newer toolchain or decrease the required dependency version in your project.

 In order to use WolfSSL in a project, just add WolfSSL as a dependency by running `alr with wolfssl` within your project's directory.